 (Chuck Warriner, October 2003)

-- Minus One (Coffee House), Tucson (mentioned in DD book pg 50)
+- Minus One Coffeehouse, 1021 East 6th Street, Tucson, AZ (mentioned in DD book pg 50) - The band certainly played there.

 ??
 VIP Club, Tucson supporting The Medallions (Mentioned by Alice on NWAC as being during the Spiders period)